This article has been reviewed by Wego’s editorial team to ensure that the content is up to date & accurate.

 Kuwait National Day is a significant holiday commemorating the country’s independence from British colonial authority.
 This national holiday is celebrated with numerous festivities, including parades, fireworks, cultural activities, and traditional musical performances.
-Let’s take a closer look at how the people of Kuwait celebrate this highly significant occasion.
+Wego takes a closer look at how the people of Kuwait celebrate this highly significant occasion.

-Kuwait National Day is a public holiday observed annually on 25 February.
-The holiday commemorates the ascension of Sheikh Abdullah Al-Salim Al-Sabah to the throne of Kuwait in 1950.
-Al-Sabah is remembered as an outstanding ruler who oversaw significant advancements in Kuwait’s political and social landscape.
+Kuwaitis can look forward to a four-day weekend from 25 to 28 February 2025, in celebration of Kuwait National Day and Liberation Day.
+This public holiday is observed annually on the 25th of February.
+It commemorates the ascension of Sheikh Abdullah Al-Salim Al-Sabah to the throne of Kuwait in 1950.
+Sheikh Al-Sabah is revered as an exceptional leader who brought about significant advancements in Kuwait’s political and social landscape.

 Kuwait National Day significance